mmartini05/Information/README.md

 -02/27/2024<br>
 Added projects from my Embedded Control (ENGR-2350) class - just my Lab 2-5 code in collaboration with Trent Maffeo.
 -5/21/2024<br>
 Added (a few days ago) the nInterpreter project - it's a big one.
-Could change the controller landscape of competitive Mario Kart Wii
+Could change the controller landscape of competitive Mario Kart Wii.
+It's a big embedded systems project!